junxit/us-congress-bills-116/metadata.md

 - 2019-05-30 — Referred to the Committee on Armed Services, and in addition to the Committees on Foreign Affairs, and Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-05-30 — Referred to the Committee on Armed Services, and in addition to the Committees on Foreign Affairs, and Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-05-30 — Referred to the Committee on Armed Services, and in addition to the Committees on Foreign Affairs, and Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-05-31 — Referred to the Subcommittee on Military Personnel.
+- 2019-06-04 — Committee on Armed Services discharged.
+- 2019-06-04 — Committee on Armed Services discharged.
+- 2019-06-04 — Committee on Foreign Affairs discharged.
+- 2019-06-04 — Committee on Foreign Affairs discharged.
+- 2019-06-04 — Committee on Veterans' Affairs discharged.
+- 2019-06-04 — Committee on Veterans' Affairs discharged.
+- 2019-06-04 — Considered by unanimous consent. (consideration: CR H4295-4296)
+- 2019-06-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-04 — Mr. Keating asked unanimous consent to discharge from committee and consider.
+- 2019-06-04 — On agreeing to the resolution Agreed to without objection. (text: CR H4295-4296)
+- 2019-06-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4295-4296)